JagCesar/Allihoopa-iOS/README.md

         return YES;
     }

+    // Call other SDKs' URL handling methods

     return NO;
 }
 ```

-`setup` must be called *before* any other API calls can be made.
-It will
+`setupWithApplicationIdentifier:apiKey:` must be called *before* any other API
-automatically read the API credentials from your `Info.plist` - check the
+calls can be made.
+It will throw an exception if the SDK is improperly setup: if
+the credentials are missing or if you've not set up the URL scheme properly.
+For
-configuration heading above.
+more information, see the "Steting up the SDK" heading above.

-`handleOpenURL` must be called inside the URL handler of your application.
+`handleOpenURL:` must be called inside the URL handler of your application.
 It
 will only return true if it successfully handled the URL, making it possible to
 chain this call with other URL handlers.